 You love your company.
 You stand by the products or services you sell.
 You think your employees (including yours truly) are hardworking, compassionate, and intelligent.
 Truly, you can't see why someone wouldn't want to whip out their credit card immediately upon interacting with your company.

 But the problem is customers don't trust customer service reps.
 It's tough to say, but customers trust other customers much more than they trust the word of a company.
-According to BrightLocal, 73% of customers trust a business more after reading positive reviews.
+According to BrightLocal, 82% of consumers read online reviews for local businesses.

 They say a picture is worth 1,000 words.
 Well, according to a Forrester study by James L. McQuivey, a video is worth 1.8 million words per minute.
 So, it makes sense that companies are changing lanes from written customer testimonials to customer testimonial videos.